Water, Waste & Fuel

 We use essential cookies to personalise your use of our website.
 Please click the OK button to agree and continue.

-1. Tap the Share (share) button at the bottom of your screen,
+Simply tap the Share (share) button at the bottom of your screen,

-2. Scroll down the list of options, then tap the Add to Home Screen ( Add to Home screen ).
+then select Add to Home Screen ( Add to Home screen ).

 Enjoy seamless browsing and stay connected wherever you go!